-- fluent and articulate in spoken English - highly skilled at eliciting speech - suitably qualified and experienced in the Teaching of English as a Foreign Language - fully familiar with the levels of the Common European Framework (CEFR) - able to adjust their language to reflect the lower 3 levels of the CEFR (A1, A2, B1)
+- fluent and articulate in spoken English - highly skilled at eliciting speech - suitably qualified and experienced in the Teaching of English as a Foreign Language - fully familiar with the levels of the Common European Framework (CEFR) - able to adjust their language to reflect the B1 CEFR level

 Marking Interlocutors may be native or non-native speakers of English.
-The Marking Interlocutor must have an excellent command of English, and be able to use the language to high degrees of skill in order to elicit language at an appropriate level from the candidate.
+The Marking Interlocutor must have an excellent command of English and be able to use the language to high degrees of skill in order to elicit language at an appropriate level from the candidate.
 A wide range of spoken and listening skills are tested: long turns, short turns, interactional and transactional language.